Life Is Sweet (film): Production

-The film was a co-production between British Screen Productions, Channel Four Films and Thin Man Films, a production company created by Mike Leigh and producer Simon Channing-Williams.
+The film was a co-production between British Screen Productions, Channel Four Films and Thin Man Films, a production company created by Mike Leigh and producer Simon Channing Williams.
 This was the first release by Thin Man, who have produced all Leigh's films since Life Is Sweet.

 The script was developed by Leigh and the cast, employing his established practice of collectively improvising and rehearsing for several weeks before shooting.
 For example, Aubrey's bizarre recipes were devised by Leigh and Timothy Spall over the course of an evening, and then checked for plausibility with a professional chef, who advised them about which ones were technically impossible to prepare; all the ones that appear in the film are, as Leigh put it, "all feasible, gross as it sounds."

 David Thewlis, who played Nicola's anonymous lover, was disappointed at being given such a small role.
 Leigh promised him that the next time he considered Thewlis for a role in a film "he'd be given a fair slice of the pie."
 Thewlis' next role in a Leigh film was his award-winning performance as the lead character Johnny in Naked.

 The film was shot entirely on location in Enfield, UK and used local people as extras, including an Enfield-based dance school for the opening title sequence.

 Alison Chitty found the house in Enfield for Life Is Sweet and fell in love with it because of its garden shed.
 She also found the old mobile snack-bar, which Rea's Patsy sells on to Broadbent's Andy as a pig in a poke in Northampton and painted it.

-Life is Sweet’s bright, primary-coloured production design contrasted with that of Leigh's next film, Naked, which was conceived in blacks and blues and a 'dark, dilapidated grunginess'.
+Life is Sweets bright, primary-coloured production design contrasted with that of Leigh's next film, Naked, which was conceived in blacks and blues and a 'dark, dilapidated grunginess'.

+Release

+The film had its world premiere on 11 November 1990 at the Lumiere cinema at the London Film Festival.
+It opened in the United Kingdom on 22 March 1991.